Hurdy Gurdy (1929 Universal Oswald film): Plot

-The film opens with a bear (who is the street performer) using a barrel organ (with a mouse and a piano inside of the box), and a monkey dancing to the music made by it.
+The film opens with Pete (who is the street performer) using a barrel organ (with a mouse and a piano inside of the box), and a monkey dancing to the music made by it.
 It was interrupted later by the inside as the mouse falls asleep.
-The bear woke the mouse up by yelling in his ear.
-And the mouse shocked himself as he started playing it professionally.
-The music and the dancing continues until Oswald throws his bubblegum onto the floor and the monkey steps on it.
+Pete woke the mouse up by yelling in his ear and the mouse shocked himself as he started playing it professionally.
+The music and the dancing continue until Oswald throws his bubblegum onto the floor and the monkey steps on it.
 In an attempt to free himself, the monkey comically gets himself swallowed up by the gum.
-The street performer, who is angered by the events, grabs Oswald and drags him by the neck with a leach through whilst playing the barrel organ.
-He does this until he descends onto a street with a girl who is seen using her clothes and her washing line comically like a swing.
-The girl think positively about the music, who attempts to give money to them.
-The street performer notices this and asks Oswald to get the money, by comically using a mouse trap in order to get up to her house.
-However, when Oswald gets into the house, he and the girl passionately kiss.
-The street performer, then tries to pull Oswald back with the leach.
-So Oswald free himself by comically takes off his head and removing the leach.
+Pete, who is angered by the events, grabs Oswald and drags him by the neck with a leach through whilst playing the barrel organ.
+He does this until he descends onto a street with Kitty who is seen using her clothes and her washing line comically like a swing.
+Kitty thinks positively about the music, who attempts to give money to them.
+The street performer notices this and asks Oswald to get the money, by using a mouse trap in order to get up to her house.
+However, when Oswald gets into the house, he and Kitty passionately kiss.
+Pete, then tries to pull Oswald back with the leach.
+Oswald frees himself by taking off his head and removing the leach.
 He places the leach onto one of the legs of a hippo's bathtub.
 Oswald then blows a raspberry in order to gather the street performer's attention.
-This angers the street performer, who pulls at the leach in order to retrieve Oswald.
-This comically sends the hippo's bathtub crashing through the window, and hitting the street performer on the ground.
-This makes the hippo scream, and comically run away with her legs in the bathtub.
-After that, The street performer sees both Oswald and the girl, and comically scales up a pipe in order to reach them.
-However, once the street performer is on top of the roof and tries to grab Oswald and the girl, Oswald and the girl both use a piece of clothing as a parachute, which catches the street perform off-guard, and also makes the street performer fall off the building and slam into the ground.
-After falling, the street performer realises that Oswald and the girl are stealing his barrel organ.
-So, in response, the street performer throws a brick at them both.
+This angers Pete, who pulls at the leach in order to retrieve Oswald.
+This sends the hippo's bathtub crashing through the window and hitting the street performer on the ground.
+This makes the hippo scream and run away with her legs in the bathtub.
+After that, Pete sees both Oswald and Kitty and scales up a pipe in order to reach them.
+However, once Pete is on top of the roof and tries to grab Oswald and Kitty, Oswald and Kitty both use a piece of clothing as a parachute, which catches Pete off-guard, and also makes the street performer fall off the building and slam into the ground.
+After falling, the street performer realizes that Oswald and Kitty are stealing his barrel organ.
+In response, Pete throws a brick at them both.
 The brick hits Oswald, who falls off the organ.
-The street performer then throws another brick.
-Oswald, then comically uses the organ to bat it away, like a baseball bat.
-He does this until one of the bricks hits the street performer on the head.
-This makes the street performer hallucinate, with the buildings comically dancing in his hallucination.
-The street performer hallucinates until he collapses.
-Oswald and the girl both laugh at the events, and the film ends with them both kissing.
+Pete then throws another brick.
+Oswald then uses the organ to bat it away, like a baseball bat and does this until one of the bricks hits Pete on the head.
+This makes Pete hallucinate, with the buildings comically dancing in his hallucination.
+This goes on until he collapses.
+Oswald and Kitty both laugh at the events and the film ends with them both kissing.